Vorbert-Kruk/inside-out-saddness-pure-css-image/README.md

 Compiler is working in the real time, so everytime you make a change in one of the SCSS files, then this will be automatically compiled to the main.css file.

-# Current SCSS files structure
+# Current SCSS file structure

-- main.scss -> for styling the drawing
 - variables.scss -> for storing the variables, that are used in the other files
 - basic-page-styling.scss -> for styling the page itself
 - mixins.scss -> for SCSS [mixins](https://sass-lang.com/documentation/at-rules/mixin)
+- main.scss -> for styling the drawing
+- animations.scss -> for storing the drawing animations